 Timed Ticket Reservations

 Please note that timed tickets to view INFINITY MIRRORED ROOM – LET’S SURVIVE FOREVER can only be obtained in person at the admission desk on the day of your visit for an additional $5.
 MAG members may receive a timed ticket in person at the Admissions Desk for free.
 All reservations are on a first-come, first-served basis.
+Please note that, due to large event attendance, this installation is closed to the public on Celebration Days and during Museum of the Dead.

 You must purchase a general admission ticket in order to obtain a timed ticket to view INFINITY MIRRORED ROOM – LET’S SURVIVE FOREVER.
 You can purchase your general admission ticket in person, or receive a discount by doing so online here.
 Upon arrival, you can select your time slot to enter INFINITY MIRRORED ROOM – LET’S SURVIVE FOREVER.